igraph/python-igraph/doc/source/tutorial.rst

   >>> color_dict = {"m": "blue", "f": "pink"}
   >>> g.vs["color"] = [color_dict[gender] for gender in g.vs["gender"]]
   >>> ig.plot(g, layout=layout, bbox=(300, 300), margin=20)  # Cairo backend
-  >>> ig.plot(g, layout=layout, bbox=(300, 300), margin=20, target=ax)  # matplotlib backend
+  >>> ig.plot(g, layout=layout, target=ax)  # matplotlib backend

-Note that we are simply re-using the previous layout object here, but we also specified that we need a smaller plot (300 x 300 pixels) and a larger margin around the graph to fit the labels (20 pixels).
+Note that we are simply re-using the previous layout object here, but for the Cairo backend we also specified that we need a smaller plot (300 x 300 pixels) and a larger margin around the graph to fit the labels (20 pixels).
+These settings would be ignored for the Matplotlib backend.
 The result is:

 .. figure:: figures/tutorial_social_network_2.png
    :alt: The visual representation of our social network - with names and genders